twentyOne2x/attnmarkets-docs/pages/roadmap.md

 - CreatorVault / revenue account implementation on devnet.
 - Integration with Squads (2-of-2 or similar) for governed revenue accounts.
-- Exponent-style Standardised Yield (PT/YT) representation for revenue positions.
+- Exponent Finance Standardised Yield (PT/YT) representation for revenue positions.
 - attnUSD vault skeleton with manual risk controls and no public access.
 - First internal pilots with tightly controlled limits.